marsbos/koh/README.md

 # 🏝️ Koh JS: The Island of Stability
 **Forget the Virtual DOM.
 Embrace the Closure.**

-Koh JS is a high-performance, reactive UI framework designed for the Island Architecture.
-It is built for developers who are tired of fighting re-renders, stale closures, and the overhead of modern "black-box" frameworks.
+Koh JS is not your replacement for React or Vue.
+It is another way of thinking altogether.
+It is a surgical, `high-performance` reactive UI engine `specifically designed` for the **Island Architecture**.
+While others build monolithic trees, Koh builds independent, bulletproof islands that live and breathe inside any environment—from legacy Magento stores to modern static sites.

 > "Koh doesn't synchronize your data with the DOM.
 It physically glues them together."